 By default, OpenNMT saves a checkpoint every 5000 iterations and at the end of each epoch.
 For more frequent or infrequent saves, you can use the

--save_every option which defines the number of iterations after which the training saves a checkpoint.
+-save_every_epochs options which define the number of iterations and epochs after which the training saves a checkpoint.

 There are several reasons one may want to train from a saved model with the

 - continuing the training with a smaller batch size

 - training a model on new data (incremental adaptation)